OpenSecEd/foundations/scientific-method/README.md

 -   to *differentiate* which types of scientific methods are appropriate to answer a given question.

-*Reading:* You should read  (Peisert and Bishop 2007).
-This paper discusses the scientific method of (parts of) the security field.
-For a more in-depth reflection on the state of security as a scientific pursuit, we recommend  (Herley and Oorschot 2017).
+*Reading:* You should read

+-    (Peisert and Bishop 2007), this paper discusses the scientific method of (parts of) the security field.

+-    (Herley and Oorschot 2017), for a more both wider and more in-depth reflection on the state of security as a scientific pursuit.

 Herley, C., and P. C. v.
 Oorschot.
 2017.
 “SoK: Science, Security and the Elusive Goal of Security as a Scientific Pursuit.”
 In *2017 Ieee